kodeklubben/codeclub-viewer/README.md

 This will run the three commands `yarn eslint`, `yarn stylelint` and `yarn test`, each of which can be run individually.

 ## Publish website (to beta)
-To publish the website to the [beta repository](https://github.com/kodeklubben/beta), first make sure you have a [fork of it](https://help.github.com/articles/fork-a-repo/).
+You can publish to the [beta repository](https://github.com/kodeklubben/beta), first make sure you have a [fork of it](https://help.github.com/articles/fork-a-repo/).
 Then make a local clone of the `beta` fork next to `codeclub-viewer` and `oppgaver` ([using SSH URL](https://help.github.com/articles/which-remote-url-should-i-use/)).